-*Bonus – a complete reference section, that’s easy to navigate, included in alphabetical order giving all the words from the game and a sentence sample for each word.
+*Bonus – a complete reference section, that’s easy to navigate, including in alphabetical order giving all the words from the game and a sentence sample for each word.

 STUDENTS – Whether you are a student in primary school, secondary school, college, or you are learning English as a Second Language, The Right Word is a valuable tool to boost your fluency.
 The Right Word will give you a leg up in using the right word in different contexts.